jburguete/mpcotool/0.2.1/README.md

 CALIBRATOR (0.2.1 version)
 ===========================

-A software to perform calibrations of empirical parameters.
+A software to perform calibrations or optimizations of empirical parameters.

 AUTHORS
 -------